yceruto/symfony-ddd-skeleton/README.md

-# Symfony 6 project skeleton for multiple applications
+# Symfony Multi-Application Project Skeleton

+Organize and Manage Multiple Applications with Kernel Contexts.

-This project skeleton is built for [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) approach and [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).
-It is also applicable to [microservice](https://en.wikipedia.org/wiki/Microservices) architecture.
+This project skeleton is designed to implement the [Domain-Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) (DDD) and [Hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) patterns.
+It is also well-suited for use in a [microservice](https://en.wikipedia.org/wiki/Microservices) architecture.

 ### Installation